jason-fox/fox.jason.readthedocs/README.md

 ### Creating a ReadtheDocs Project from DITA content

-To creating the files for a ReadtheDocs project, use the `readthedocs` transform,  set the `--input` parameter to point to a `*.ditamap` file:
+To create the files for a ReadtheDocs project, use the `readthedocs` transform,  set the `--input` parameter to point to a `*.ditamap` file:

 ```bash
 PATH_TO_DITA_OT/bin/dita -f readthedocs -i document.ditamap